 Tone the upper arms and improve muscle definition, making you better able to lift and carry (baby, essentials, prams, moses baskets, carry cots, all the presents from your baby shower...)

-Our pregnancy yoga class uses relaxation and breathing techniques with postures that are adapted for pregnancy.
+Our Edinburgh pregnancy yoga class is one of the most popular fitness classes amongst our post and ante natal Edinburgh members.
+This class uses relaxation and breathing techniques with postures that are adapted for pregnancy.
 The breathing techniques used in our yoga classes can help during childbirth, making breathing more fluid and controlled.

 Better breathing is also known to help you fall asleep faster and enjoy a higher quality of sleep.
 You'll be needing plenty of that!